Found by AI

 What is the "winner-takes-most" dynamic in AI discovery?

-Unlike Google, which shows 10 results per page, AI assistants typically recommend 1-2 businesses.
-AI agents will recommend just one.
-This means there is no "page two" in AI discovery.
+Unlike Google, which shows 10 results per page, AI assistants often compress choices into a short list.
+Agentic flows may be even more selective, so there is less room to be a marginal option.
 The top 20 domains already capture 66% of all AI citations, and concentration grew 293% in just two months.
-In the agent era, this dynamic will be even more extreme — you are either the agent's selection or you don't exist in that customer journey.
+In the agent era, this dynamic may become more selective, making clear source material and comparison content more important.

 What are AI agents and how do they affect my business?